Vanathivalavan/module-5/README.md

 ## AIM

-To write a C Program to read and store the data of 3 employees and calculate their Gross Salary using the concept of structure.
+C program to store and display the name, id, age and salary of an employee using structure(using array of structure)

 ## ALGORITHM